Branch-and-bound for biobjective mixed-integer linear programming: Introduction

-A multiobjective problem is considered solved when the entire set of so-called Pareto optimal solutions has been discovered (cf. \textsection\ref{sec:defn} for definitions).
-A common approach to find these Pareto points has been to scalarize the vector objective \citep{ehrgott2006discussion} either by aggregating all objectives into one or by moving all but one objective to the constraints, but doing so does not generate all the Pareto points and supplies a very small part of the optimality information that can otherwise be supplied by the original multiobjective problem.
+BOMILPs belong to the general class of multiobjective optimization \cite{ehrgott2005multicriteria} and are an extension of the single objective mixed-integer linear program (MILP) that has been studied for decades.
+A multiobjective problem is considered solved when the entire set of nondominated solutions has been discovered.
+A common approach to find these nondominated points has been to scalarize the vector objective (cf. \cite{ehrgott2006discussion,burachik2017new}) either by aggregating all objectives into one or by moving all but one objective to the constraints, but doing so does not generate all the nondominated points and supplies a very small part of the optimality information that can otherwise be supplied by the original multiobjective problem.
 Indeed, it is easy to construct examples of biobjective MILPs where many Pareto solutions are located in the interior of the convex hull of the feasible set, a phenomenon that is impossible with optimal solutions of MILPs.
-The set of Pareto solutions of a mixed-integer multiobjective problem with a bounded feasible region is equal to the union of the set of Pareto solutions from each slice problem, where the union is taken over the set of integer feasible values and a slice problem is a continuous multiobjective program obtained by fixing the integer variables to some feasible values.
-In general, there are exponentially many Pareto solutions.
-Enumeration of the Pareto set for a pure integer problem has received considerable attention, including iterative approaches \citep{lokman,ozpeynirci2010exact} and lower and upper bounds on the number of Pareto solutions \citep{bazgan2013number,stanojevic2013cardinality} under certain assumptions. \citet{de2009pareto} gave an algorithm that uses rational generating functions to enumerate all the Pareto optima in polynomial-time for fixed size of the decision space and fixed number of objectives.
-Later, \citet{blanco2012complexity} eliminated the dependence on the number of objectives.
-There also have been many efforts at finding good approximations of the Pareto set \citep{bazgan2015approximate,grandoni2014new,ruzika2005approximation,sayin2000measuring,sayin2003procedure}.
+The set of Pareto solutions of a mixed-integer multiobjective problem with a bounded feasible region is equal to the union of the set of Pareto solutions from each slice problem.
+Here the union is taken over the set of integer feasible values and a slice problem is a continuous multiobjective program obtained by fixing the integer variables to some feasible values.
+In general, there could be exponentially many slice problems, each providing some Pareto solutions.
+Enumeration of the Pareto set for a pure integer problem has received considerable attention, including iterative approaches \cite{lokman,ozpeynirci2010exact} and lower and upper bounds on the number of Pareto solutions \cite{bazgan2013number,stanojevic2013cardinality} under certain assumptions.
+Algorithms using rational generating functions to enumerate all the nondominated optima in polynomial-time for fixed parameters (either size of decision space or number of objectives) were given in \cite{de2009pareto,blanco2012complexity}.
+There also have been many efforts at finding good approximations of the Pareto set \cite{bazgan2015approximate,grandoni2014new,ruzika2005approximation,sayin2000measuring,sayin2003procedure,mittal2013general}.